Energy company reviews

 Which? verdict on Engie

-We didn’t receive enough responses to rate its online or phone customer service or comment on this.
+We didn't receive enough responses to rate Engie’s customer service or how it handles complaints.

 However, our undercover customer waiting investigation in September 2019 found that Engie was one of the slowest firms to respond when we submitted queries via its online form.
 It took more than four days on average to respond, while the fastest firm took just 29 minutes.

-Pros: Customers find it good value for money and it gets few complaints
+Pros: Customers find it good value for money with good bills

-Cons: Not the fastest to resolve complaints, nor respond to emails
+Cons: Not the fastest to respond to emails